US Air Force plane crashes into North Sea

 LONDON (AP) — A U.S. Air Force fighter plane with one pilot on board crashed into the North Sea on Monday.
 The status of the pilot wasn’t known.

-The F-15C Eagle from the 48th Fighter Wing was on a routine training mission from RAF Lakenheath when it crashed at 9:40 a.m. local time (4:40 a.m.
-EDT).
+The F-15C Eagle from the 48th Fighter Wing was on a routine training mission from RAF Lakenheath when it crashed at 9:40 a.m.
 The cause of the crash wasn't immediately clear.

 U.K. search and rescue authorities are taking part in the search of the crash site.
+Coast guard officials said in a statement that they received reports the plane went down 74 nautical miles off Flamborough Head on the Yorkshire coast.

 Lakenheath is a Royal Air Force base that hosts the U.S. Air Force's 48th Fighter Wing, known as the Liberty Wing.
 The base is about 80 miles (130 kilometers) northeast of London.